-Figures 1 and 2 show detailed timing diagrams for the serial interface of the AD7450A and the AD7440 respectively.
-The serial clock provides the conversion clock and also controls the transfer of data from the device during conversion. $\overline{\text{CS}}$ initiates the conversion process and frames the data transfer.
-The falling edge of $\overline{\text{CS}}$ puts the track and hold into hold mode and takes the bus out of three-state.
-The analog input is sampled and the conversion initiated at this point.
-The conversion will require 16 SCLK cycles to complete.
+Figures 1 shows a detailed timing diagram for the serial interface of the AD7452.
+The serial clock provides the conversion clock and also controls the transfer of data from the device during conversion. \overline{CS} initiates the conversion process and frames the data transfer.
+The falling edge of \overline{CS} puts the track and hold into hold mode and

-Once 13 SCLK falling edges have occurred, the track and hold will go back into track on the next SCLK rising edge as shown at point B in Figures 1 and 2.
+Once 13 SCLK falling edges have occurred, the track and hold will go back into track on the next SCLK rising edge as shown at point B in Figure 1.
 On the 16th SCLK falling edge the SDATA line will go back into three-state.
-If the rising edge of $\overline{\text{CS}}$ occurs before 16 SCLKs have elapsed, the conversion will be terminated and the SDATA line will go back into three-state.
+If the rising edge of \overline{CS} occurs before 16 SCLKs have elapsed, the conversion will be terminated and the SDATA line will go back into three-state on the 16th SCLK falling edge.

-The conversion result from the AD7450A/AD7440 is provided on the SDATA output as a serial data stream.
+The conversion result from the AD7452 is provided on the SDATA output as a serial data streatm.
 The bits are clocked out on the falling edge of the SCLK input.
-The data stream of the AD7450A consists of four leading zeros, followed by 12 bits of conversion data which is provided MSB first; the data stream of the AD7440 consists of four leading zeros, followed by the 10 bits of conversion data, followed by two trailing zeros, which is also provided MSB first.
-In both cases, the output coding is two complement.

-16 serial clock cycles are required to perform a conversion and to access data from the AD7450A/AD7440.
-CS going low provides the first leading zero to be read in by the microcontroller or DSP.
+The data stream of the AD7452 consists of four leading zeros, followed by 12 bits of conversion data which is provided MSB first.
+The output coding is twos complement.
+16 serial clock cycles are required to perform a conversion and to access data from the AD7452.
+CS going low provides the first leading zero to be read in by the micro-controller or DSP.
 The remaining data is then clocked out on the subsequent SCLK falling edges beginning with the second leading zero.
 Thus the first falling clock edge on the serial clock provides the second leading zero.
 The final bit in the data transfer is valid on the 16th falling edge, having been clocked out on the previous (15th) falling edge.

-Once the conversion is complete and the data has been accessed after the 16 clock cycles, it is important to ensure that, before the next conversion is initiated, enough time is left to meet the acquisition and quiet time specifications - see the Timing
+Once the conversion is complete and the data has been accessed after the 16 clock cycles, it is important to ensure that, before the next conversion is initiated, enough time is left to meet the acquisition and quiet time specifications - see the Timing Example.